 These new, insightful additions really make for a bumper report!
 The analysis does not end there, however.
 The end of Q4 2020 saw the revelation about the SolarWinds breach, and the consequences associated with the compromised organizations.
 The focus of the narrative within this report will detail the findings of the SUNBURST malware which of course continues to dominate the headlines in Q1 2021.

 In addition to these timely threat campaigns, the pandemic continued to have its effects on the threatscape.
 McAfee’s global network of more than a billion sensors registered a 605% increase in total Q2 COVID-19- themed threat detections.
 As you can track on our McAfee COVID-19 Threats Dashboard, pandemic-related campaigns continued to increase in Q3 and Q4 of 2020.

 - Threats to Sectors and Vectors

 - SUNBURST MALWARE AND SOLARWINDS SUPPLY CHAIN COMPROMISE

 - TOP MITRE ATT&CK TECHNIQUES APT/CRIME

-We hope you enjoy this new McAfee Labs threat report presentation and find our new data valuable.
+We hope you enjoy this new McAfee ATR threat report presentation and find our new data valuable.